oluwaseunalo/AlphaMarket/README.md

 - Managed Products, Cart, and Checkout with Commercejs as the Backend
 - Set up payment with Stripe
 - Used Material UI Design System
 - The web app is hosted on Netlify.
-Click [here](https://alphamarket.netlify.app/)to open.
+Click [here](https://alphamarket.netlify.app/) to open.